 But things were different back then.
 Finding it difficult to obtain materials, I accepted a position as principal oboist of the US Air Force Heritage of America Band in Hampton, Virginia.
 There, I was able to make frequent visits to a number of major libraries in the area in and around the Air Force base.
 Nevertheless, even though I was also willing to purchase the scores and parts that I needed to examine, the total number of pieces eventually acquired seemed shockingly low.

 Meanwhile, as a member of that Air Force band, I was assigned to a team of fellow members that produced scores and parts for the band using some of the earliest versions of Finale software.
 Even more than before, this experience inspired me to wonder what could be done about increasing the availability of Latin American classical music here in the US.

-John L. Walker performing with the USAF Heritage of America Chamber Winds Gordon Jacob, Old Wine in New Bottles, IV.
-“Early One Morning” Recorded June 14-16, 1993
+John performing with the USAF Heritage of America Chamber Winds Gordon Jacob, Old Wine in New Bottles, IV.
+“Early One Morning” Recorded June 14-16, 1993.

-John L. Walker performing the world premiere of Marlos Nobre’s Desafio X National Symphony of Ecuador, Andrei Vasilevsky, conductor.
-Teatro Politécnico, June 13, 1997 (Digitized from the original cassette).
+John performing the world premiere of Marlos Nobre’s Desafio X National Symphony of Ecuador, Andrei Vasilevsky, conductor.
+Teatro Politécnico, June 13, 1997.
+(Digitized from the original cassette recording).